-(2) Outdoor Recreation: Golf and, Tennis and Pickleball
+(2) Outdoor Recreation: Golf and Tennis

 - a.
 Basis for Addition.
-NonLow-contact outdoor sports like golf, tennis and golfpickleball involve a low number of contacts and a high proximitylower chance of physical contact, as long as the groups engaged in play together are small, maintain required physical distance, and do not shareavoid sharing equipment among different Households.
+Non-contact outdoor sports like tennis and golf involve a low number of contacts and a high proximity of contact, as long as the groups engaged in play together are small, maintain required physical distance, and do not share equipment among different Households.
 Also, interactions and activities that occur outdoors carry a lower risk of transmission than most indoor interactions and activities.
-And the risk These lower risks of transmission can be further mitigated by sanitation and hygiene practices.
+And the risk of transmission can be further mitigated by sanitation and hygiene practices.
 Finally, because outdoor recreation is already allowed under the Order, resumption of this activity is expected to result in only a relatively modest increase in mobility and may decrease congestion in other outdoor locations like public parks and beaches. - b.
 Description and Conditions.
-Individuals may play tennis and golf outdoors and tennis or pickleball indoors and outdoors, and outdoor or indoor tennis and golf or pickleball facilities/clubs and indoor facilities/clubs for the playing of golf may open, subject to the following conditions: - 1.
-Face Coverings must be worn by all golf and tennis, or pickleball facility/club Personnel, subject to the limited exceptions in Health Officer Order No. C19-12 (e.g., for young children), including as that order may be amended from time to time; - 2.
-All golf-and, tennis, and pickleball players must wear a Face Covering while in facility/club parking lots, when entering and exiting facilities/clubs, and while waiting to play-unless otherwise required under this Order, Face Coverings may be removed during play if nobody from a different Household is within 30 feet of the player; - 3.
-For golf, a maximum of four people from the same or different Households may share a tee time but members of different Households may not share a golf cart or any should not share equipment, and must maintain at least six feet of physical distance from each other at all times.
+Individuals may play tennis and golf outdoors, and outdoor tennis and golf facilities/clubs may open, subject to the following conditions: - 1.
+Face Coverings must be worn by all golf and tennis facility/club Personnel, subject to the limited exceptions in Health Officer Order No. C19-12 (e.g., for young children), including as that order may be amended from time to time; - 2.
+All golf and tennis players must wear a Face Covering while in facility/club parking lots, when entering and exiting facilities/clubs, and while waiting to play-Face Coverings may be removed during play if nobody from a different Household is within 30 feet of the player; - 3.
+For golf, a maximum of four people from the same or different Households may share a tee time but members of different Households may not share a golf cart or any equipment and must maintain at least six feet of physical distance from each other at all times.
 Tee times must be scheduled 10 minutes or more apart; - 4.
-Doubles tennis and pickleball may be played outdoors between members of up to four different Households.
-Singles tennis and pickleball may be played indoors or outdoors between members of different Households subject to the capacity and other safety protocols for use of indoor recreation facilities.
-Tennis and pickleball players from different Households may should not share equipment and should maintain at least six feet of distance between each other to the greatest extent possible-it is strongly recommended that they maintain that distance at all times; and

-5. Before resuming or continuing operations, each golf-or, tennis, or pickleball facility/club must create, post and implement a Social Distancing Protocol checklist (Appendix A to this Order) and comply with Health Officer Directive No. 2020-15, including as that directive may be amended from time to time, regarding required best practices for tennis and golf.
+Doubles tennis and pickleball may be played between members of up to four different Households.
+Tennis and pickleball players from different Households may not share equipment and should maintain at least six feet of distance between each other to the greatest extent possible-it is strongly recommended that they maintain that distance at all times; and - 5.
+Before resuming or continuing operations, each golf or tennis facility/club must create, post and implement a Social Distancing Protocol checklist (Appendix A to this Order) and comply with Health Officer Directive No. 2020-15, including as that directive may be amended from time to time, regarding required best practices for tennis and golf.

-(Added June 1, 2020; Non-substantive revisions July 13, 2020; Revised September 1, 2020, December 4, 2020, December 9, 2020, January 27, 2021, March 2, 2021, and March 223, 2021)
+(Added June 1, 2020; Non-substantive revisions July 13, 2020; Revised September 1, 2020, December 4, 2020, December 9, 2020, January 27, 2021, and March 2, 2021)